Publicly Engaged, Actionable Knowledge (PEAK) Project

 1. Educate stakeholders about best practices

-2. Connect CC educators, students, and partners to co-create: courses that provide opportunity to teach for community impact and learn about changemaking, or research that produces applied knowledge connected to community action (scholarly works and student theses), and
+2. Connect CC educators, students, and partners to co-create: courses that provide opportunity to teach for community impact and learn about changemaking, and

 3. Promote community-engaged teaching, learning, and research at CC through recruiting, advocating, and storytelling efforts

-CC educators, students, and partners learn about best practices of community-engaged teaching, learning, and research through CCE workshops.
+CC educators, students, and partners learn about best practices of community-engaged teaching and learning through CCE workshops and resources.

-CC educators propose a course, research project, or creative pursuit they'd like to connect to community work.
-A Call for Interest of CC faculty and staff educators will be held blocks A-1 (for spring courses) and 5-6 (for fall courses).
+CC educators propose a course they'd like to connect to community work.
+A Call for Interest of CC faculty and staff educators will be held blocks 1-2 (for spring courses), half block and block 5 (for summer courses) and 7-8 (for fall courses).
 Click here for more information and to fill out an Interest Form.

-Community partners propose possible connections to CC courses, scholarly and student research, or creative projects.
-A Call for Interest of community partners will be held October and November (for spring courses) and April and May (for fall courses).
+Community partners propose possible connections to CC courses.
+A Call for Interest of community partners will be held October and November (for spring courses), February and March (for summer courses), and May and June (for fall courses).
 Click here for more information and to fill out a Course Project Collaboration Form.

-If matched, educators, students, and partners co-create a project that both promotes student learning or intellectual discovery, and create meaningful community impact, with CCE staff as thought partners and resources as needed.
+If matched, educators and partners co-create a project that both promotes student learning or intellectual discovery, and create meaningful community impact, with CCE staff as thought partners and resources as needed.

 the project, with CCE staff as thought partners and resources as needed.